mstksg/typelits-printf/README.md

 *   Tests
 *   Single-item formatters using *OverloadedLabels*
 *   Support for localization/dynamic strings.
+Should be possible, but we'd have to re-implement a subset of singletons.